How to Handle the H1N1 Swine Flu Pandemic

 What is a pandemic?

 The H1N1 swine flu pandemic is another way of saying the H1N1 virus is a global disease outbreak.
 Pandemics are difficult to predict because several factors influence how destructive it can be.
-A flu pandemic's
+A flu pandemic's impact depends on

 What preparedness plans have been developed for the H1N1 swine flu pandemic?

 Millions of doses of flu vaccines have been developed to combat the spread of the H1N1 swine flu pandemic.
 Some come in the form of a regular flu shot injected subcutaneously and others are the FluMist nasal spray vaccine.
 Contact your doctor about getting the H1N1 swine flu vaccine.